-System engineering certification: Master’s or PhD in systems engineering?
+System engineering certification: Master’s or PhD?

-One of the most important elements to investigate in terms of a graduate level systems engineering certification is exactly what kind of degree the student offers: a master’s level degree, or a doctoral level degree.
+One of the most important elements to investigate in terms of a graduate level certification is exactly what kind of degree the student offers: a master’s level degree, or a doctoral level degree.
 This is not always certain; in some cases, the systems engineering certification would come as a Master of Science, while in other cases, it might come as a Doctor of Science.
 Some programs are even specifically focused on Bachelor of Science degrees, with a concentration in systems engineering.

 Ultimately, however, one should also take into account the fact that a full PhD in systems engineering may not be entirely necessary.
 The advantages of a PhD are great, in terms of academic merit, prestige, and respect, certainly.
 Furthermore, the skills and education one would obtain in pursuit of a full PhD in systems engineering would obviously be some of the best, and would at the very least match the same skills and education as would be provided in a master’s program.

-Domain Centric vs. Engineering Centric PhD in Systems Engineering
+Domain Centric vs. Engineering Centric PhD

 But systems engineering will give that individual the knowledge and skills necessary to work with engineering projects that involve a number of different disciplines of engineering, to integrate and combine their specialties and knowledge into a comprehensive work.

-Determining exactly whether or not a program is systems engineering centric or is domain centric is one of the more important steps in researching and coming to understand systems engineering programs.
+Determining exactly whether or not a program is systems engineering centric or is domain centric is one of the more important steps in researching and coming to understand these programs.
 Engineering centric systems engineering programs will actually treat systems engineering as a discipline separate from others of engineering, thus landing it a position similar to that held by software engineering or even mechanical engineering, among the different engineering topics.
-Domain centric systems engineering PhD programs are actually a little different, primarily because they treat systems engineering as a secondary topic to be studied in addition to a primary type of engineering.
+Domain centric PhD programs are actually a little different, primarily because they treat systems engineering as a secondary topic to be studied in addition to a primary type of engineering.